hareeshbhuma/about-me/README.md

 ## Contributors

-My name is Bhuma and I'm currently at Northwest Missouri State University for Masters in Applied Computer Science.I'm including an image
+My name is Bhuma and I'm currently at Northwest Missouri State University for Masters in Applied Computer Science.I'm including an image with my Favourite Bike.

 ![image](Bhuma.image)